tpchris1/tpchris1.github.io/portfolio/docs/frozen/frozen.md

 <br>![](Pics/2021-01-19-00-22-08.png)<br>
 3. When you first enter the app, you need to change your password or your payment method
     - If you choose to use **OTP(One-Time Pin)** as payment password, we would implement a mechanism to **"Freeze"** your access to the OTP.
     - If you choose change password, we would told you a secret key which you need to add to your own password.
-Together they form the whole password, and we would **"Freeze"** it before you buy anything. <br>
+Together they form the whole password, and we would **"Freeze"** it before you buy anything.

 <br>![](Pics/2021-01-19-00-22-39.png)<br>

 4. We would ask you a few questions about what you are about to buy according to the necessity and emergence of the product.
 5. And we would also ask you to stop for a while according to your previous consumption method
 6. If you successfully gave up the idea of buying, then you will be rewarded in the game